verbiscms/verbis/docs/api/admin/media.md

 These routes allow you to browse, read, upload, update and delete media items through the Verbis API.
 All media endpoints are prefixed with `/media`.

+Using these routes you can access all media items in the library and uploads different content for use with your Verbis installation.

 ## The Media object

 When you retrieve media items from the API, an array of Media object's will be returned that holds information about the